-This is possible because every object carries with it an isa instance variable that identifies the object's class-what kind of object it is.
+The isa instance variable identifies the object's class-what kind of object it is.
 Every Rectangle object would be able to tell the runtime system that it is a Rectangle.
 Every Circle can say that it is a Circle.
 Objects with the same behavior (methods) and the same kinds of data (instance variables) are members of the same class.

 Objects are thus dynamically typed at runtime.
 Whenever it needs to, the runtime system can find the exact class that an object belongs to, just by asking the object.
+(To learn more about the runtime, see Objective-C 2.0 Runtime Programming Guide.)
 Dynamic typing in Objective-C serves as the foundation for dynamic binding, discussed later.

-The isa pointer also enables objects to perform introspection-to find out about themselves (or other objects).
+The isa variable also enables objects to perform introspection-to find out about themselves (or other objects).
 The compiler records information about class definitions in data structures for the runtime system to use.
 The functions of the runtime system use isa, to find this information at runtime.
 Using the runtime system, you can, for example, determine whether an object implements a particular method, or discover the name of its superclass.

-Object classes are discussed in more detail under "Classes" (page 16).
+Object classes are discussed in more detail under "Classes" (page 23).

 It's also possible to give the compiler information about the class of an object by statically typing it in source code using the class name.
 Classes are particular kinds of objects, and the class name can serve as a type name.
-See "Class Types" (page 19) and "Enabling Static Behaviors" (page 53).
+See "Class Types" (page 27) and "Enabling Static Behavior" (page 87).